 - Department of School, Family and Mental Health Professions

-The School of Leadership and Education Sciences, through the Dean's Office, offers multiple scholarship, grant and loan programs for all SOLES graduate students.
+Through the Dean's Office, SOLES offers multiple scholarship, grant and loan programs for all SOLES graduate students.

 Diocesan of San Diego Employee Scholarship